MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/index.md

           Medium Post: Data to Dollars: An Enthusiast’s Journey into Data-Driven Finance
         subtitle: ''
-        text: >+
+        text: >
           Curious how data analytics can unlock smarter investment strategies and drive financial outcomes?
-In this post, I share my personal journey into the world of data-driven finance — from exploring predictive modeling and algorithmic trading to building real-time stock analysis tools using Python, R, and TensorFlow.
+In this post, I share my personal journey into the world of data-driven finance — from exploring predictive modeling and algorithmic trading to building real-time stock analysis tools using Python, LSTM modeling, and TensorFlow.
         featuredImage:
           type: ImageBlock
           url: /images/finance.jpeg